gavinmcfarland/mole/README.md

 mole.build()
 ```

-Some examples projecs to come soon.
+Some examples projects to come soon.

 ## Development